Ephraim Academic Advising Office

-Student Activities Coordinator: Cody Brown
+Student Activities Coordinator: Sara Phelps

 The professional staff of Student Life is engaged in student leadership training, orientation, retention and organizing student activities to enhance student learning outside of the classroom.
-Student Body Advocates, as student leaders working in the Student Life Office, build upon Snow's legacy of engagement and opportunity by providing fun and diverse activities in a safe environment.
-Student Body Advocates represent the voice of the students by programming campus events, encouraging involvement in clubs, and bringing about positive change in our campus community.
+Student Body Officers, as student leaders working in the Student Life Office, build upon Snow's legacy of engagement and opportunity by providing fun and diverse activities in a safe environment.
+Student Body Officers represent the voice of the students by programming campus events, encouraging involvement in clubs, and bringing about positive change in our campus community.
 Student Life manages Clubs & Organizations as part of its ongoing efforts to offer involvement opportunities to all students.

 The Snow College Student Life Office organizes and coordinates campus activities, as well as offering students numerous opportunities to become involved in clubs and student government.
 Its primary goals are to support student academic success, provide opportunities for student recreation, and offer training in leadership skills.
 All student organizations, clubs and leadership teams work in coordination to plan activities and events to meet these objectives.
 For more information about campus activities or student organizations, please contact the Student Life Office.

 The Snow College Student Association (SCSA) is the instrument of student government and is organized according to the official Constitution of the Snow College Student Association.
-The Student Body President, Student Body Vice-President, Programming Chair for the Richfield campus and the Student Body Advocates are elected each spring for the approaching school year.
+The Student Body President, Student Body Vice-President, Programming Chair for the Richfield campus and the Student Body Officers are elected each spring for the approaching school year.